rutgercap/pipex/README.md

 ## Project goals

 The project is part of the [Codam](https://www.codam.nl/studying-at-codam) curriculum.
 The main learning goals are:
-- Introduction to forking in c processes
+- Introduction to forking and piping within c programs
 - Buildup for future project of rebuilding bash in C

 ## Usage